b9org/b9/docs/BuildARuntime.md

 The `generateCode` function takes a `functionIndex` as it's only parameter.
 It start's by accessing the current function using `virtualMachine_.getFunction(functionIndex)`.
 Recall that `getFunction()` is part of the `VirtualMachine` class, and it uses the function index to access a `FunctionDef` in the Module's function vector.
 We store it's return value in the function pointer `*function`.

-The `rc` value is set to 0 and should remain as 0 through the `compileMethodBuilder` call.
-If it does not remain 0, something has gone wrong.
+The `rc` value is the return code of the program, and will return 0 on success.

 The return value is simply a pointer to a uint8_t, which serves as the entry point into our Jitted function.